microsoft/CSS-Exchange/Security/README.md

 * CVE-2021-26855

-This is the most effective way to help quickly protect and mitigate your Exchange Servers prior to patching. **We recommend this script over the previous ExchangeMitigations.ps1 script.** EOMT automatically downloads any dependencies and runs the Microsoft Safety Scanner.
+This is the most effective way to help quickly protect and mitigate your Exchange Servers prior to patching. **We recommend this script over the previous ExchangeMitigations.ps1 script.** The Exchange On-premises Mitigation Tool automatically downloads any dependencies and runs the Microsoft Safety Scanner.
 This a better approach for Exchange deployments with Internet access and for those who want an attempt at automated remediation.
 We have not observed any impact to Exchange Server functionality via these mitigation methods.
 EOMT.ps1 is completely automated and uses familiar mitigation methods previously documented.
 This script has three operations it performs:

 * Mitigation of CVE-2021-26855 via a URL Rewrite configuration.
 Note: This mitigates the known methods of this exploit.
 * Malware scan of the Exchange Server via the Microsoft Safety Scanner (https://docs.microsoft.com/en-us/windows/security/threat-protection/intelligence/safety-scanner-download)